dmavrotas/pts-api/ReadMe.md

 * Introducing logging (Apache log4j most possibly).
 * Usage of liquibase for database migrations.
-* More Unit Tests with mockito, apart from the embedded db ones.
+* Unit Tests with mockito, to co-exists along with the embedded db ones.
 * Java 14
 * Introduce basic exception handling hub using annotations and AspectJ.
 * Introduce basic wrapping of the final object that is sent back from the API.